bbauska/thankyou7000/README.md

-# thankyou7000
+# thankyou-7000
-Thank your subscribers for letting me hit 7,000.
+Thank your subscribers for getting me to 7,000.